Inf0squit0/freehacking/README.md

 # freehacking
 List of hacking, penetration testing, exploit &amp; malware dev resources that do not cost money to access

+## A note about hardware

+Other than password cracking and some niche cases involving virtual machines (see an example below), hacking doesn't actually require high-end hardware - a laptop with 16GB of RAM and integrated graphics will work just fine.
+A laptop with 32GB of RAM and integrated graphics will last you a very long time, especially if you install Linux on it.
+If you want a dedicated hacking and/or Linux laptop, buy a Thinkpad or Dell Latitude with 16GB of RAM or more off of ebay.
+Last time I checked you can get a decent laptop that can run Linux and do most hacking things for a few hundred dollars USD.
+If you're going to be learning hacking from your daily use Windows or Mac laptop, 16-32GB of RAM should still be fine.

 ## Complete Free

 - Download Kali Linux: https://kali.org